cgswong/docker-gitlab/README.md

 openssl x509 -req -days 365 -in gitlab.csr -signkey gitlab.key -out gitlab.crt
 ```

-Congratulations! you have now generated an SSL certificate thats valid for 365 days.
+Congratulations! you have now generated an SSL certificate that's valid for 365 days.

 #### Strengthening the server security
 This section provides you with instructions to [strengthen your server security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
 To achieve this we need to generate stronger DHE parameters.